Curriculum and majors

 - Explore opportunities for study abroad.
 Watch for announcements about study abroad information sessions in the fall and spring semesters.

-- Explore opportunities to engage in research by talking to your professors and advisors and through the SOURCE (Support of Undergraduate Research and Creative Endeavors) Office.
+- Explore opportunities to engage in research by talking to your professors and advisors and through the SOURCE (Support of Undergraduate Research and Creative Endeavors) Office within the Office of Post-Graduate Planning and Experiential Learning.